1. What's the point?

 Absolutely.
 Again, these are typically not the kind of problems where you

 happily write up a nice, coherent solution at one sitting.
 Oftentimes you'll have no idea how to go about solving the problem, so you start by calculating things you can calculate, without any specific plan for going further.
 Having done that, you may then start to see a way forward through the mire.
-When you've finally found a solution, you should get out a fresh sheet of paper and write it up in hindsight.
+When you've finally found a solution, you should get out a fresh sheet of paper and write it up with the benefit of hindsight.
 In other words, write it up as though you saw clearly how to get from point A to point B from the very beginning, without the wrong turns and false leads.
 That will help you to understand the problem and its solution on a much deeper level.

 In addition, the overall presentation says a lot about you and your willingness to seriously and contentiously engage a (possibly unpleasant*) task.
 Some important things to pay attention to: Write neatly.
 If you can't—be honest with yourself here—type up your sets using a word processing program with an equation editor.
 (If you don't know how to use an equation editor, I'll be happy to show you.)
 Do not fold the top left corner of your papers together; if you don't have a stapler, simply initial each page of your set and I'll staple it for you.